 When it comes to protecting data for years to come, one format emerges victorious: tape.
 This executive guide can help you decide which leading backup method is the best long-term contender for your enterprise.

 So it's a battle you're looking for, eh?
-Disk versus tape is a great one to check in on: Ultimately, one will assume the "Long-Term Data Protection" title.
+Disk vs. tape is a face-off to watch.
+Ultimately, only one format will claim the "Long-Term Data Protection" title.

-Like any two boxers that step into the ring, each format has its advantages and weaknesses.
-Still, there's one clear winner for your extended data backup and recovery requirements: tape.
-Check out these scorecards to find out why.
+Like two boxers squaring off, each has strengths and weaknesses.
+Still, a clear winner has emerged for long-term data backup and archiving: tape.
+Check out these scorecards to learn why.

 Consider backup tape's advantages: